-Closing the Generational & Digital Divide: Empowering Millennials, Boomers, and Gen X’ers in the Workplace
+Closing the Generational & Digital Divide: Empowering Gen Z, Millennials, Gen X, and Boomers in the Workplace

-Interactions and communications among Baby Boomers, Gen X’ers, and Millennials in the workplace has devolved into an “us” vs. “them” mentality.
-And with Gen Z entering the workforce, it seems it’s only getting worse over time.
+In some ways, the interactions and communications among Baby Boomers, Gen X’ers, Millennials, and Gen Z in the workplace has devolved into an “us” vs. “them” mentality.
+And instead of getting better, it’s only getting worse.

-If this issue isn’t addressed, your organization or team will never achieve its goals; worse yet, people on the team, or in the organization, will feel frustrated and held back.
-No wonder it’s hard to reach individual or team goals!
+If this issue isn’t addressed, your business or team will never achieve its goals; and people on the team, or in the organization, will feel frustrated and held back.
+(No wonder it’s hard to reach individual or team goals!)

 My workshops and online sessions help teams:

-- understand the workplace issues of Millennials, Gen X’ers, and Baby Boomers
+- understand the workplace issues of Gen Z, Millennials, Gen X’ers, and Baby Boomers

 - see the cultural conflicts and their effects on employees

 - identify current trends and tools – and why they haven’t worked “in the real world”